My main photographic interests relate to people and intercultural matters, seen through my personal perspective (see My goal).

 Much of my people’s photography is made on photographer-as-witness mode.
 I like also to openly meet people of photographic interest, engage a discussion before shooting pictures.
 I rarely request for formal authorisation, while leaving room for declining the shot.
 In my view, the positive energy produced by the encounter often more than fully compensates the loss in spontaneity.

 Between 2000 and 2006, I shot films.
 Posted pictures dating that period are made of scanned negatives.
-I switched to digital photography only in 2007 – first with half-frame sensor and later with the full-frame.
+I switched to digital photography only in 2007.

-I shoot RAW files, and process them with Photoshop for Mac, enhanced with various Nik plug-ins.
+I shoot RAW digital files and process them with Photoshop software, enhanced with various Nik plug-ins.
 Black-and-white pictures are created from colour digital files using Nik Silver Efex converter.